<Hero> Must Survive

 - The Command & Conquer series have missions that generally tell the players their Commando must survive to the end.
 Averted entirely in the case of Yuri's Revenge and some missions in Red Alert 3 for Tanya (said missions give the player the luxury of re-training Tanya at no cost).

 - The original Tiberian Dawn didn't exactly have this mechanic, rather the commando was the only unit you controlled.
-Loosing him meant you lost all units you controlled, which is the default condition for Loss.
-Red Alert was the first one to start using this mechanic, where you can still have your entire compliment of troops there, but if you lose Tanya the mission would automatically fail. it was also the only lose condition that had a unique announcement: "Tanya has been lost".
+Losing him meant you lost all units you controlled, which is the default condition for Loss.
+Red Alert was the first one to start using this mechanic, where you can still have your entire compliment of troops there, but if you lose Tanya the mission would automatically fail.
+It was also the only lose condition that had a unique announcement: "Tanya has been lost".
 The only exception is the final Allied mission where after you receive your base-building unit it's possible to lose Tanya without failing the mission, since it's the last mission and therefore Tanya wouldn't be making any subsequent appearances (this is before they decided to make a sequel to Red Alert).

 - Red Alert 2`s expansion pack Yuri's Revenge uses Gameplay and Story Segregation to try to discourage the Too Awesome to Use factor.
 It accomplishes this by treating Tanya being killed in-game as her being wounded and airlifted to safety—so she can no longer be used by the player for the rest of the mission but her 'death' does not cause the mission to be failed.